soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

         `require(path_to_module)` - (like `using` in C#) - global function Node.js, loads exports from the respective module (eg.

-        `/* globals globalVarName */` - to resolve ESLint underlining global variables coming from other modules.
+        `/* globals globalVarName */` - to resolve ESLint underlining global variables coming from other modules. `/* eslint-disable */` to disable all eslint for a specific file or specify a specific rule to disable.

         - ### Dynamic module loading
          ```js